paradisepilot/buildREnv/README.md

 *   On the Advanced Analytics Workspace, consider building an environment for R by running __run-conda-install.sh__ in this repository.

-    This may avoid certain dependency conflicts, issues that cannot be resolved automatically by __base::install.packages()__
+    This may avoid certain dependency conflicts/issues that cannot be resolved automatically by __base::install.packages()__

     This may also speed up the R package installation process.